By Madison Eldridge ∙ Aug. 6, 2024

 Seow came back the next morning after contacting his insurance company.
 That’s when he met project manager Brad Taylor.

 Going back the next morning, Seow said he didn’t know what to expect since he had never experienced anything like this before.
-He recalls being worried about the food in his fridge since the electricity had been shut off for hours.
+He said he recalls being worried about the food in his fridge since the electricity had been shut off for hours.

 “This is where I connected with Brad because he was very transparent as was the fire department,” Seow said.
 “They told me, ‘Anthony, we’re so far Beyond that.
 Everything in the fridge is gone.’”